luke-who/reverse-pdf/README.md

 ```
 python3 reverse_pdf_PyPDF2.py
 ```
-to select file(s) in the GUI to proceed
+to select file in the GUI to proceed